Frequently asked Questions

 Q. What services can be provided after a consultation?

-A. I am able to handle your migration matter from the preparation of your application to lodgement to liaising with the Department of Home Affairs.
-I also follow up and monitor clients after they have received their permanent visas and keep them informed and updated of significant dates and procedures that must be followed.
+A. We are able to handle your migration matter from the preparation of your application to lodgement to liaising with the Department of Home Affairs.
+We also follow up and monitor clients after they have received their permanent visas and keep them informed and updated of significant dates and procedures that must be followed.

 Q. Do I have to pay everything upfront?